Ashley Judd: Political activities

 Judd represented Tennessee as a delegate to the 2012 Democratic National Convention.
 She also considered returning to Kentucky and challenging Senator Mitch McConnell in 2014.
 In response, the conservative Super PAC American Crossroads released an attack ad against Judd in Kentucky.

 In February 2013, she invited her Twitter followers to join a mailing list, hinting that she might ultimately announce a run for the Senate to those on the list.
 However, she announced on March 27, 2013, that she would not run, citing her need to be focused on her family.
 Judd later endorsed Kentucky Secretary of State Alison Lundergan Grimes.

 On July 26, 2016, Judd attended a Creative Coalition luncheon in support of DC Statehood that took place during the Democratic National Convention in Philadelphia.
 The event, hosted by Washington, DC Mayor Muriel Bowser and Del.
 Eleanor Holmes Norton, also included actors Elizabeth Banks, Tim Daly, Josh Gad, William Baldwin, and David Schwimmer.

-Judd attended the 2017 Women's March.
-She performed a poem written by Nashville-area poet Nina Donovan, "Nasty Woman", to applause from the crowd.

 In January 2020, Judd endorsed Democratic Senator Elizabeth Warren in her run for the presidency.

+On July 12, 2024, Judd wrote an op-ed for USA Today calling on President Joe Biden to suspend his 2024 reelection campaign.
+She wrote Biden was "incapable of countering Trump, while he, unchecked, gushed a firehose of galling lies" at the first presidential debate of the cycle in late June, 2024.
+The Independent called it "a deeply personal and heartfelt op-ed".